Iran launches research satellite into space | DW | 30.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Tehran has launched a satellite-carrying rocket into space with three devices onboard.
-The move is expected to anger Washington.
+The move, which comes amid ongoing talks, is expected to anger Washington.

 Iran has been pursuing its own space program having sent several satellite-carrying rockets, such as the 'Zuljanah' rocket, into space already